IN THE MOUNTAINS OF FIRE

 What makes us, this time, immune?)

-The sawing of wood and pounding of hammers grates on my nerves, yet cannot keep me long awake, though it disturbs my sleep often enough.
+The sawing of wood and pounding of hammers grates on my nerves, yet it can't keep me long awake, though it disturbs my sleep often enough.
 My soldiers make more and more beds, and even a room addition to hold them all; the strong ones do the carpentry, the weak ones stuff mattresses with whatever feathers, rags, hair or straw might come to hand.
 No longer can this place pass for a common farmer's home, if anyone so much as opens the door.

 I almost wish that someone would, actually—just shoot me right here in this bed that I can't seem to rise from.
 No, I don't wish that at all.
 They'd shoot the children, too.
 I know as a matter of scientific fact that I have felt worse than this before...I just can't imagine it, that's all.
 Paying for my sins...no, for suffering just means I'm doing my job.
 Isn't that right?

 (I must’ve done a bang-up job last night—my head feels like I couldn’t fit it through that door.)
 (She must’ve served the cause well—my little girl’s come home so bruised and burned that I can’t find an inch of skin in its proper color.)
 (I can’t believe it—my burns and bruises convince them to trust me all the more!
 After all that I’ve been through!)
-(I can’t believe I finally got the whole stack written and sent—just look at all the ink all over my cramped-up fingers!
+(I can’t believe that I finally got the whole stack written and sent—just look at all the ink all over my cramped-up fingers!
 And my shirt—did I get some ink on my shirt?
 Does the girl know how to get ink-stains out without weakening the silk?)
 (Does ol’ Whitesleeves know about me yet, about what I did?
 I turn to my bowl for distraction, trying to scrape one last bit of porridge from it, but my spoon can’t find so much as a smear.
 I don’t know which is worse—thinking about Sanzio D’Arco or thinking about how hungry I feel after a breakfast-ration that the others think is good.)

 (I go back to the inn’s kitchen, that recipe that Rashid taught me repeating itself in my head, nagging like the headache.
 The innkeeper owes me a breakfast, anyway—I sold a whole lot more beer for him than I drank last night.)
 (I bring out the salve that my mother taught me to make, that her mother taught her before.
 Sooner or later they always come back, in my family at least, even if they only come home to die.)
 (I wince and jerk when Zofia dabs on a little more of that salve of hers, I grit my teeth and try to hold back the tears that squeeze from the corners of my eyes.
 Don’t I have any courage left?)
 (Didn’t my mother have some recipe for cleaning ink from cloth?
 Poor mother—that was one stain, at least, that she could wash out.)
 (I glance longingly towards Zofia’s pantry, but all the recipes I learned from Sarge won’t do me much good there.
 Don’t think about it—you’re not the cook for now, anyway.
 Don’t think about anything to do with Sarge.)